AmbireTech/adex-protocol/README.md

 ### The AdEx Lounge

-The AdEx Lounge (called "AdEx Profile" in the original whitepaper) is a user-facing part of AdEx that allows the user to see what data the AdView has collected about them and possibly modify it to their liking.
+The AdEx Lounge (called "AdEx Profile" in the original whitepaper) is a user-facing part of AdEx that allows the user to control their ad preferences.

-In practice, the Lounge is a web application that runs on the same domain as the adview and therefore reads from the same `localStorage`.
-That allows it to show the user what the AdView has learned about them.

-The user may choose to delete some of that data.
-It should be noted that this data is never uploaded anywhere anyway, and that it only affects targeting.
+In particular, users can opt out of seeings certain kinds of ads.

 With OUTPACE channels, it's possible for users to earn monetary rewards as well, so at some point the Lounge may be used to allow for users to withdraw their funds.